-Board of Directors has a resolution in the meeting of the Board at 12/2015 dated 17 December 2015, making approval for the appointment of the Nomination and Remuneration Committee which shall have qualifications, duties and responsibilities as stipulated in the Charter of the Nomination and Remuneration Committee to start functioning on 1 January 2016 onwards.
+Board of Directors has a resolution in the meeting of the Board at 12/2015dated 17 December 2015, making approval for the appointment of the Nomination and Remuneration Committee which shall have qualifications, duties and responsibilities as stipulated in the Charter of the Nomination and Remuneration Committee to start functioning on January 1,2016onwards.

-NRC refers to the Nomination and Remuneration Committee of Thailand Agro Energy public Company Limited, comprising directors as follows:
+NRC refers to the Nomination and Remuneration Committee of Thailand Agro Energy public Company Limited, The NRC held two meetings in year 2016, which can be summarized as follows:

-Mr.Sirirungsi Sirirungsi
+Name - Surname Position No. of attendance / No. of meeting in 2016

-Chairman of NRC
+1. Mr.Sirirungsi Sirirungsi Chairman of NRC 2/2

-Mr.Satit Chanjavanakul
+2. Mr.Satit Chanjavanakul Director 1/2

-Director

-Mr.Somchai Lovisuth
+3. Mr.Somchai Lovisuth Director 2/2

-Mr.Srihasak Arirachakaran
+4. Mr.Srihasak Arirachakaran Director 2/2

-Mrs.Somrudee Suwannaroop
+Mrs.Somrudee Suwannaroop is the Secreatary of the Committee.

-Secretary